 - Once we have determined whether we are going to erase the data, we will contact you to let you know.

 You can ask us to restrict the processing of your information in the following circumstances:

-- We no longer need the information for the purpose we originally collected it but you need it in order to establish, exercise or defend a legal claim; and
+- We no longer need the information for the purpose we originally collected it but you need it to establish, exercise or defend a legal claim.

 - You have objected to the processing and you want us to restrict processing until we determine whether our legitimate interests in processing the data override your objection.

 Once we have determined how we propose to restrict processing of the data, we will contact you to discuss and agree this with you.